AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 ![run-generator](../images/marketo/run-generator.png)

-A successful request creates the B2B namespaces and schemas according to beta specifications.
+A successful request creates the namespaces and schemas required for B2B.

 ## B2B namespaces

 Identity namespaces are a component of [[!DNL Identity Service]](../../../../identity-service/home.md) that serve to distinguish the context or type of an identity.
 A fully qualified identity includes an ID value and a namespace.
-A new custom namespace is required for every new [!DNL Marketo] instance and dataset combination.
-For example, a [!DNL Marketo] source connector ingesting the `campaign` dataset requires its own custom namespace, and another Marketo source connector ingesting the same dataset also requires its own new custom namespace.
 See the [namespaces overview](../../../../identity-service/namespaces.md) for more information.

 B2B namespaces are used in the primary identity of the entity.